drupalcommerce/commerce-docs/user/pages/03.commerce2/01.user-guide/04.orders/04.customer-emails/docs.md

  - Check / uncheck the **Email the customer a receipt when an order is placed** box.
  - Enter the store notification email address into the **Send a copy of the receipt to this email:** field.
 You can enter multiple comma separated addresses into this field eg "one@example.com, two@example.com, three@example.com"

+## Editing / Translating the Email Text

+Use the template file located in `/commerce/modules/order/templates/commerce-order-receipt.html.twig`.

+You can copy this file to your theme and then edit the text as desired.
+You can also use the file as a translation reference when searching for strings to translate in the user interface translation UI.